webdevkeenan/webdevkeenan/README.md

  # Hi there.
 My name is Keenan.  👋😁
-I choose to get the job done and I never give up.<br>
+I choose to get the job done.
+I never give up.<br>

  ### Use CTRL + Left Click to open the links in a new tab!